autoplot/documentation/javadoc/org/autoplot/LayoutListener.md

+# org.autoplot.LayoutListener

-# org.autoplot.LayoutListenerListens to changes in axis labels and colorbar visible to trigger relayout.
+Listens to changes in axis labels and colorbar visible to trigger relayout.

-LayoutListener( org.autoplot.ApplicationModel model )
+# LayoutListener( org.autoplot.ApplicationModel model )

 ***